flora515/sarcasm-project-report/README.md

 ## References

-Include a list of academic and professional sources you cited in your report, using an appropriate citation format to ensure clarity and proper attribution.
+- list of academic and professional sources you cited
+- use an appropriate citation format to ensure clarity and proper attribution